lzxiaohu/lzxiaohu.github.io/index.md

 </table>

 ### Personal experience
-#### 2016.07.01 - present Work as a software engineer in Institute of Modern Physics
+#### 2016.07- work as a software engineer in Institute of Modern Physics
-#### 2013.09 - 2016.06 pursue Master Degree in School of Information Science and Technology, Lanzhou University
+#### 2013.09-2016.06 pursue Master Degree in School of Information Science and Technology, Lanzhou University
           Major: Software Engineering

-#### 2009.08 - 2013.06 pursue Bachelor in School of Information Science and Technology, Lanzhou University
+#### 2009.08-2013.06 pursue Bachelor in School of Information Science and Technology, Lanzhou University
-             Major: Electronic information and technology
+          Major: Electronic Information and Technology

 ### Support or Contact